VisualStudioEX3/DIV2.Format.Exporter/DIV2.Format.Exporter.DocFX/samples/PAL/samples.md

 [!code-csharp[Main](samples.cs?range=20-21)]

 ## Create a palette from an image
 You can create palettes from a image file.
-The process allows you to load an image file (JPEG, PNG, BMP, GIF, TGA and 8 bit PCX formats) and convert his colors to 8 bit DAC format.
+The process allows you to load an image file (JPEG, PNG, BMP, GIF, and TGA image formats, and also supported 256 colors PCX files) and convert his colors to 8 bit DAC format.
 [!code-csharp[Main](samples.cs?range=24)]

 Also you can create the palette from a byte array with the content of the image file: